Cost of Living in Lekki vs Victoria Island (VI), Lagos (2026 Guide)

 • Ride-hailing (Bolt/Uber): ₦3,000–₦5,000 per trip

-Lekki: Comfortable Homes, Longer Commutes
+Lekki: Comfortable Living but Longer Commutes

-• Ride-hailing (Lekki–VI): ₦5,000–₦8,000 per trip
+• Ride-hailing from Lekki to VI: ₦5,000–₦8,000 per trip

 4. Security and Comfort